 In "Fast IT", I proposed that having focus and clarity of objectives, unity in goal, agility and resilience to deliver the tasks at hand becomes the norm rather than the exemption.

-Translating business requirement into just-in-time practical solutions, sufficient to meet the current needs and using the right technological tools have become the top skill-set most organizations are looking for on top of their IT hierarchy.
-"Requirements gathering is a very underrated skill that is key to any IT organizations nowadays", to quote my good friend Dr. Scott MacDonald.
+Translating business requirements into just-in-time practical solutions, sufficient to meet the current needs and using the right technological tools, have become the top skill-set most organizations are looking for on top of their IT hierarchy.
+"Requirements gathering is a very underrated skill that is key to any IT organization nowadays," to quote my good friend Dr. Scott MacDonald.

 Agile vs. Radical

-Agility focuses on speed and immediate results while traditional or radical project management focuses on the expansiveness, thoroughness, and accuracy.
-While both set of tools are required for different type of results, more and more organizations are gravitating towards agile with micro-iterations on their product and service development evolution phase.
+Agility focuses on speed and immediate results, while traditional or radical project management focuses on expansiveness, thoroughness, and accuracy.
+While both sets of tools are required for different results, more and more organizations are gravitating towards agile with micro-iterations on their product and service development evolution phase.
 Failing fast to succeed fast is what successful multi-billion dollar start-ups are doing nowadays.
-I think this is a mindset that we all need to have at this point in time.
+I think this is a mindset that we all need to have at this point.
 Gone are the days that we have 18 months or 2 years to deliver on a project -- and by the time we deliver, the requirements have already changed.

 Technocrats at the back, Business Re-inventors at the driver's seat

-Traditional IT professionals will still be required to keep the lights on and grapple with what is left of your legacy systems, but organizations who are re-inventing themselves to capitalize on digital technologies and weather this pandemic storm will rely on digital business re-inventors and innovators.
+Traditional IT professionals will still be required to keep the lights on and grapple with what is left of your legacy systems.
+Still, organizations re-invent themselves to capitalize on digital technologies and weather this pandemic storm will rely on digital business re-inventors and innovators.

 As the dichotomy of these 2 type of IT professionals widens, their common objective remains the same - serve the customers, improve business processes, cut cost, sell more, produce more, collect more, etc.

-My prediction is that a huge populace of IT professionals will remain in the side-lines or in the kitchen; after all, they prefer to deal with computers, networks, programs and machines rather than deal the intricacies and complications of dealing with people.
-However, those who will succeed and move up the corporate ladder in the short to medium term, will continue to brush-up their technical acumen while gaining business and customer insights to hone their business relationship management skills.
-These Business Re-inventors and Innovators will be tasked to keep their ship afloat during this turbulent time, bring it ashore to a safe haven, then -- lead to hunt for new and brighter opportunities in this novel economy.
-After all, IT has evolved towards "behavioral science" than simply "computer science".
+My prediction is that a huge populace of IT professionals will remain in the side-lines or the kitchen; after all, they prefer to deal with computers, networks, programs, and machines rather than deal with the intricacies and complications of dealing with people.
+However, those who will succeed and move up the corporate ladder in the short to medium term will continue to brush-up their technical acumen while gaining business and customer insights to hone their business relationship management skills.
+These Business Re-inventors and Innovators will be tasked to keep their ship afloat during this turbulent time, bring it ashore to a haven, then -- lead to hunting for new and brighter opportunities in this novel economy.
+After all, IT has evolved towards "behavioral science" than simply "computer science."